 Public Transportation is the best option for traveling to the National Mall and Memorial Parks during the Cherry Blossom Festival.
 If you choose to drive, be prepared for severe traffic congestion and scant parking availability.

 The Washington Metro Area Transit Authority (WMATA) provides metro (subway) and bus service in Washington, D.C.
 The nearest metro stop to the festival is Smithsonian on the Orange and Blue lines.
-The two entrances/exits to Smithsonian Metro are at 12th & Jefferson Drive SW and 12th & Independence Ave.
+The two entrances/exits to Smithsonian Metro are at 12th &Jefferson Drive SW and 12th & Independence Ave.
 SW.
 To avoid crowds, consider walking from Foggy Bottom (Orange and Blue lines), L'Enfant Plaza (Orange, Blue, Yellow, and Green lines), or Arlington Cemetery (Blue line).
-Use the WMATA Trip Planner to plan your route and calculate fares.

 If you choose to drive, prepare for severe traffic congestion, extremely scarce parking, and altered traffic patterns including road closures and temporary one-way roads.
 Downtown Washington, D.C. is serviced by Interstate 395, Interstate 66, and U.S. Highways 1, 29, and 50.
 Consider parking at a metro station and using public transportation to reach the National Mall (see Public Transportation above).

 There is not enough parking to accommodate all the vehicles driven to the Cherry Blossom Festival.
 Visitor parking is available along Ohio Drive SW between the Lincoln and Thomas Jefferson Memorials.
 Bus parking is available primarily along Ohio Drive SW near the Lincoln and Thomas Jefferson Memorials.Limited handicapped parking is available near the memorials, but these fill quickly.
 Record of Determination for Temporary Public Parking Closure.